Revision Date: 30 October 2012

 Hostile work environment: a form of discrimination that exists when a victim is subjected to unwelcome harassment based on race, religion, national origin, age, disability, genetic information, veteran status, sexual orientation, citizenship status, marital status, and/or personal appearance, that is sufficiently severe or pervasive that it alters the terms, conditions or privileges of the victim's employment with the University and creates an abusive working environment.

-A hostile work environment based on the victim's gender is a form of sexual harassment that is addressed separately in Sexual Harassment, Sexual Misconduct and Consensual Relationships (Procedure 14-1).
+A hostile work environment based on the victim's gender is a form of sexual harassment that is addressed separately in Complaint, Investigation, and Grievance Procedures for Sexual Harassment and Sexual Misconduct (Procedure 14-1).

 Behaviors or conduct that may create a hostile work environment include, but are not limited to: